galvanist/dotfiles/README.md

 You can (re)install the preferred apps and casks in the `Brewfile` with `brew bundle install`.

-You can refresh this file with `brew bundle dump`.
+You can refresh this file with `brew bundle dump --force`.

 ### Installing Stow and Git (Required for the following)
 ```sh